kdeldycke/awesome-engineering-team-management/README.md

 * [Kasparov’s Law](https://curatedintelligence.com/2017/10/20/kasparovs-law/) - Weak human + Machine > Machine > Strong Human.
 *  Windows Vista as a prime example of a [sacrificial lamb product](https://twitter.com/SwiftOnSecurity/status/851861076429991937): a massive unpopular re-architecture required to pave the way for future innovative release.
 That's the cautionary tale of why you should be ready for intense criticism and adversity, if by chance or fate your wander down the path of monumental changes in a business software.
 * Talking about Vista, Microsoft found out following its unsuccessful launch that [the #1 bug predictor is not technical, it's organizational complexity](https://augustl.com/blog/2019/best_bug_predictor_is_organizational_complexity/).
-* [How to exit vim, the Product Manager way](https://github.com/hakluke/how-to-exit-vim/blob/master/README.md#the-product-manager-way) - A satire whith a grain of truth, especially the comparison between the basic vs experienced level.
+* [How to exit vim, the Product Manager way](https://github.com/hakluke/how-to-exit-vim/blob/master/README.md#the-product-manager-way) - A satire with a grain of truth, especially the comparison between the basic vs experienced level.

 ## Project Management